dalong0514/readnotes/20190106计算原文/2019117Practical-Common-Lisp/2019117Practical-Common-Lisp1201.md

 MAPLIST is just like MAPCAR except instead of passing the elements of the list to the function, it passes the actual cons cells.13 Thus, the function has access not only to the value of each element of the list (via the CAR of the cons cell) but also to the rest of the list (via the CDR).

 MAPCAN and MAPCON work like MAPCAR and MAPLIST except for the way they build up their result.
-While MAPCAR and MAPLIST build a completely new list to hold the results of the function calls, MAPCAN and MAPCON build their result by splicing together the results--which must be lists--as if by NCONC.
+While MAPCAR and MAPLIST build a completely new list to hold the results of the function calls, MAPCAN and MAPCON build their result by splicing together the results -- which must be lists -- as if by NCONC.
 Thus, each function invocation can provide any number of elements to be included in the result.14MAPCAN, like MAPCAR, passes the elements of the list to the mapped function while MAPCON, like MAPLIST, passes the cons cells.

-Finally, the functions MAPC and MAPL are control constructs disguised as functions--they simply return their first list argument, so they're useful only when the side effects of the mapped function do something interesting.
+Finally, the functions MAPC and MAPL are control constructs disguised as functions -- they simply return their first list argument, so they're useful only when the side effects of the mapped function do something interesting.
 MAPC is the cousin of MAPCAR and MAPCAN while MAPL is in the MAPLIST/MAPCON family.

 Other Structures

-While cons cells and lists are typically considered to be synonymous, that's not quite right--as I mentioned earlier, you can use lists of lists to represent trees.
+While cons cells and lists are typically considered to be synonymous, that's not quite right -- as I mentioned earlier, you can use lists of lists to represent trees.
 Just as the functions discussed in this chapter allow you to treat structures built out of cons cells as lists, other functions allow you to use cons cells to represent trees, sets, and two kinds of key/value maps.
 I'll discuss some of those functions in the next chapter.

 * * *